neelpatelsym/Credit-Risk-Modelling/README.md

 ### Data Cleaning and exploration
 The data contained many unlabeled values in education, marriage and pay columns.
 Those unlabeled values are merged with the nearest label based on assumption of data entry error.
 Moreover the data is checked for dupilates and null values.
 There were no duplicates or null values in the data.
-Also the column names are renamed in order to convey meaningful information.
+The column names are renamed in order to convey meaningful information.

 ### Exploratory Data Analysis (EDA)
 Following were major insights derived from EDA: